Leading Energy Savings & Sustainability

 • Makes WSU the most efficient Minnesota State university on a cost/square foot basis

-• Construction provides jobs that contribute money back to the community, with preference toward hiring construction businesses owned by women, veterans and people of minority populations
+• Construction provides jobs that contribute money back to the community, with preference toward hiring construction businesses owned by women, veterans, and people of minority populations

-• Solar provides STEM learning opportunities
+• Solar provides interdisciplinary learning opportunities

 10 Energy & Sustainability Areas of Impact